 Improving resource independence: Reduce fertiliser imports by 20% leading to savings up to €689.38M per year, diversifying EU sources of nutrient supply

 Promoting the development of the circular bioeconomy at local and regional levels.

-FER-PLAY is building a community with related projects to further the communication and dissemination efforts of other projects working towards similar goals.
+FER-PLAY is building a community with related projects, networks and start-ups to further the communication and dissemination efforts of other projects working towards similar goals.